Skip to main content

 Synthesis and report

 Findings from all streams merge into a structured report with an executive summary, detailed analysis, supporting evidence, and recommendations.
+Full Solve typically takes about 45 minutes; some reports take longer.
 A Final report link appears in chat.
 Click it to open the report in the right panel.

 What Solve covers